Pro Tips on Refinishing Solid Wood Furniture: A DIY-er’s Guide

 If you’ve never done so, then you may be wondering how to strip finish off of wood.
 There are two main ways to do it.
 The first way is to sand it off, and the second way is to use a chemical stripper:

-- Sanding: Use a coarse sandpaper, a sanding block or a power sander to strip the finish off until the surface is smooth.
+Use a coarse sandpaper, a sanding block or a power sander to strip the finish off until the surface is smooth.
 Once most of the finish is off, switch to medium grit sandpaper to further remove any shine.
 Finally, finish off with a fine grit sandpaper to smooth out the wood until all finish is completely removed.
+Don’t forget to evaluate your sanding job to end up with a perfect finish by referring to the Youtube video above.

-- Chemical Stripper: Chemical stripping products are designed to effortlessly strip the finish off wood.
-Choose a liquid or semi-paste product that contains methylene chloride (MC).
+Chemical stripping products are designed to effortlessly strip the finish off wood.
+Choose a liquid or semi-paste product that that may or may not contain methylene chloride (MC).
 Spread the stripper over the surface of the wood evenly using a bristle brush.

-Let the stripper sit for at least 10 minutes until the surface material wrinkles up and you can peel it off with a scraper.
+Let the stripper sit for the amount of time recommended by the stripping product, the surface material should wrinkle up and you can peel it off with a scraper.
 Continue to use a scraper until you’ve scraped all the finish off.
 Apply a lacquer thinner to wipe down the wood and remove any leftover residue, finish, or wax from the stripper.

 If you’ve never stripped finish off of wood before, here are some tips you can follow to make the job safer and easier:

-- Wear protective gear including eye goggles, face mask and chemical-resistant gloves.
+Wear protective gear including eye goggles, and chemical-resistant gloves.

-- Read the chemical stripper product label before beginning and follow as directed.
+Read the chemical stripper product label before beginning and follow as directed (especially the amount of time to let the stripper sit on the surface of the wood).

 Step 4: Apply a Coat of Sealant